-MoMA PS1 Summer 2018 Cycle
+MoMA PS1 Summer 2019 Cycle

 Full-time, 12-month internships with stipends are offered for recent college graduates interested in pursuing a museum career.
 The focused departmental training is integrated with the fall, spring, and summer lecture series and complemented with financial provisions for the interns to create a research trip related to their field of interest.
 Additionally, monthly activities are designed specifically for this cohort to receive greater exposure to the museum and art fields.

 Education at MoMA is made possible by a partnership with Volkswagen of America.

-Internship Programs are made possible by an endowment established by Clarissa and Edgar Bronfman, Jr.; the Emily Fisher Landau Educator Fund; the Louise Bourgeois Internship Fund; and by the gifts of Alan Kanzer.
+Major funding is provided by an endowment established by Clarissa and Edgar Bronfman, Jr.; the Emily Fisher Landau Educator Fund; the Louise Bourgeois Internship Fund; and by the gifts of Alan Kanzer.

-Generous funding is provided by The Dedalus Foundation, Inc.; The Friends of Education of The Museum of Modern Art; The International Council of The Museum of Modern Art; The Modern Women’s Fund; and Agnes Gund.
+Generous support is provided by The Dedalus Foundation, Inc.; The Friends of Education of The Museum of Modern Art; The International Council of The Museum of Modern Art; The Modern Women’s Fund; and Agnes Gund.